microsoft/vs-streamjsonrpc/doc/connecting.md

 It is important that both sides of a connection agree on the protocol settings.

+**Important**: Create a new `IJsonMessageFormatter` for each new instance of `IJsonMessageHandler`.
+Message formatters make certain thread safety decisions based on assumptions guaranteed by a single message handler.
+Sharing message formatters across handlers breaks those assumptions and can lead to instability and data corruption.

 ## Disconnecting

 Once connected, a *listening* `JsonRpc` object will continue to operate till the connection is terminated, even if